How it works

 Why we teach online

-We‘ve studied, trialled and evaluated different ways of teaching writing online while tutoring and mentoring on degree, CPD and recreational courses.
-We’re confident that our online teaching model is an effective — and enjoyable — way to learn.
+We have studied, trialled and evaluated different ways of teaching writing online while tutoring degree, masters, CPD and recreational writing courses and while mentoring creative writers and in the workplace.
+We’re confident that our online teaching model is the most effective — and enjoyable — way to learn writing and story structure.

 It allows you to work at your own pace…